sastry-group/Mechanism-Design-for-AAM/README.md

-# Incentive Compatible Vertiport Reservation in Advanced Air Mobility

-This is a fork of the Bluesky repo for Air Traffic Simulation.
-This repo is associated with the paper "Incentive-Compatible Vertiport Reservation in Advanced Air Mobility: An Auction-Based Approach" presented at CDC 2024, which implements an incentive compatible approach to vertiport management.
-The paper can be found at [https://arxiv.org/pdf/2403.18166](https://arxiv.org/pdf/2403.18166).
+# Mechanism Design Algorithms for Vertiport Reservation and Airspace Allocation for AAM

+This is a repository with the following mechanism design algorithms showcased with Advanced Air Mobility applications but can be used for other applications with :
+- Fisher Market with Linear Constraints
+- Ascending Auction

+This repository is associated with the following papers:

+- Pan-Yang Su, Chinmay Maheshwari, Victoria Tuck, and Shankar Sastry.
+[Incentive-compatible congestion management in advanced air mobility: An auction-based approach.
+2024. https://arxiv.org/pdf/2403.18166](https://arxiv.org/pdf/2403.18166).
+- Maheshwari, C., Mendoza, M.G., Tuck, V., Su, P., Qin, V.L., Seshia, S.A., Balakrishnan, H., & Sastry, S. (2024).
+[Privacy Preserving Mechanisms for Coordinating Airspace Usage in Advanced Air Mobility.](https://arxiv.org/abs/2411.03582)

 Note: Make sure you have Python 3 and pip installed on your system before proceeding with the installation.